AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ### GetCandidateInformation

-Get the Candidate information.
+Gets a candidate's information.
 If the candidate does not exist, it will return a candidate without any information.

 ```Protobuf
 rpc GetCandidateInformation (google.protobuf.StringValue) returns (CandidateInformation) {}